TheMechanicalBeing/automate-the-boring-stuff/Chapter 2 - Flow Control/README.md

 ## Exercise 2 - Rock, Paper, Scissors

-This is simple console applications where user plays with computer as much as user want to.
+This is simple console application where user plays with computer as much as user want to.

 ### Requirements
 * Computer's pick should be random